darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 1. Historical fiction
 2. Junior high coming of age
 3. Medieval and 19th century adventure
-4. Wars (Civil, Revolutionary, II) 5: Fictional family stories 6: Young teenager adventures
+4. War era books (Civil, Revolutionary, II) 5: Fictional family stories
+    6: Young teenager adventures

 Again, these labels aren’t perfect and the caveat that this might not be the optimal number of labels still applies.
-However, this does help us to see how LDA with bigrams can give us some information that wasn’t available before when we were using 1-grams.
+We can recall that each book is a mixture of topics so multiple topics, not just one.
+For example, The Hero and the Crown doesn’t quite seem to belong with the other books in the topic 1 group.
+The probability for topic 1 in this book is 18.5%.
+The probabilities for the other topics range from 16%-17%.
+In other words, The Hero and the Crown really can’t be assigned to a single topic.
+This is probably further evidence that there are more than six topics being discussed in these reviews.

 # Conclusion

 I hope I was able to show how LDA can be used with bigrams to model topics discussed by reviewers of Newbery award winning books.
-It really is the same as LDA, but the only difference is that words are grouped together in groups of two and treated as single quantites in LDA.
+It really is the same as LDA, but the only difference is that words are grouped together in groups of two and treated as single quantities in LDA.

 From this and my previous post, it seems that Newbery winners share some common ingredients.
 They deal with families and relationships, many